-U.K. newspapers and the British Broadcasting Corp. asked the government to block Rupert Murdoch- controlled News Corp.’s bid to take over the rest of British Sky Broadcasting Group Plc, saying it harms the public interest.
+U.K. newspapers and the British Broadcasting Corp. asked the government to block Rupert Murdoch- controlled News Corp.’s bid to take over the rest of British Sky Broadcasting Group Plc (BSY), saying it harms the public interest.

 In a joint letter, the director general of the BBC and the owners of newspapers including the Daily Telegraph and the Guardian demanded that Business Secretary Vince Cable challenge the deal.
 The companies wrote that the takeover would expand News Corp.’s control of U.K. media outlets.
-BBC, phone operator BT Group Plc and Channel Four Television Corp. confirmed sending the letter.
+The BBC, Guardian Media Group Plc, phone operator BT Group Plc and Channel Four Television Corp. confirmed sending the letter.

 “We believe that the proposed takeover could have serious and far-reaching consequences for media plurality,” according to the letter posted on the Financial Times’ Alphaville website.